 Hops is one of the four essential elements making up beer which are typically listed as: barley malt, yeast, hops and water.
-Understanding what goes into making quality organic hops can help you to make better decisions for your beer, whether you are a brewmaster or a casual consumer.
+Understanding what goes into producing quality organic hops can help you to make better decisions for your beer, whether you are a seasoned brewmaster or a casual consumer.

 Let’s take a look at what it takes to grow and market organic hops and how all the benefits add up to a great big glass of good cheer.